michaelouma/Price-Prediction-for-Cars/README.md

  Logistic regression
  Support Vector machines

-## The following are the summary for the project
+## The following are the Overiew for the project
+### Importing of libraries
+Pandas and Numpy;for data loading and numerical analysis respectively.<br>
+Data visualisation tools: Matplotlib.pyplot and seaborn.<br>
+Checking for outliers in the data:Stats from Scipy.<br>
+Handling warnings;Import warnings.<br>
+Machine Learning Models